 The AAAS Mass Media Fellowship is a summer fellowship for science, engineering, and math students who want to gain experience communicating science to non-experts.
-Fellows spend 10 weeks at media organizations around the U.S. The 2020 fellowship application opened October 1, 2019 and closes on January 1, 2020.
+Fellows spend 10 weeks at media organizations around the U.S. The fellowship application generally opens in early fall and closes on January 1.

 Massive spoke to four consortium members and former fellows about their experience and any advice they have for applicants.
 Their responses were lightly edited for clarity and length.